icaros-usc/pyribs/CONTRIBUTING.md

 Tutorials are created in Jupyter notebooks that are stored under `tutorials/` in the repo.
 To create a tutorial:

 1. Write the notebook and save it under `tutorials/`.
+Notebooks may also be saved in a subdirectory of `tutorials/`, e.g., `tutorials/features`.
 1. Use cell magic (e.g. `%pip install ribs`) to install pyribs and other dependencies.
    - Installation cells tend to produce a lot of output.
 Make sure to clear this